smrammfan/JAVA-lbokova/Readme.md

 Options for Task 1:
 -------------------
-`-l` which means to run app with split big file by lines number limit
+`-l` which means to run app with split big file by lines number limit (selected by default if there is no any option specified)

 `-m` which means to run app with split big file by available memory size limit